 1. Intro to branded videos

 Video marketing is huge.
 And it’s only getting bigger.
-According to our State of Video Marketing 2019 survey, a staggering 99% of marketers are using video, with 88% saying they plan to spend more on video than they did in previous years.
+According to our State of Video Marketing survey, a staggering 99% of marketers are using video, with 96% saying they plan to increase or maintain their video marketing spend in coming years.

 But this increase in video marketing also brings with it an increase in competition.
 Starting your videos with an animated logo can help you look more professional, while also sending out a clear message of ownership from the moment people press play.

 2. Outro to branded videos

 Animated logos work just as well for outros as they do for intros.
 Including your animated logo at the start and end of your branded videos is a great way to bookend your message and remind viewers who you are.